 You are entitled to all of the eviction notice protections for rooming house occupants described in this chapter based on your length of occupancy and regular eviction protections for tenants described in Chapter 12: Evictions, if your residency in the DMH program meets the following 3 requirements:51

 - You have paid the program for residential services or care (this can include fees, charges for rent, or payments for other services provided by the program);52

 - The program provides you with care and services in a housing unit that has its own kitchen and bathroom;53 and

 - You occupy the unit either by yourself or with your family.54

 If these 3 conditions are not met—for example, you share kitchen or bathroom facilities with other residents, or you do not pay for the program—then the program has a choice: it must either evict you through the regular court eviction process (known as summary process, see Chapter 12: Evictions) or through an out-of-court hearing process with DMH that follows certain regulations.55 In either case, you cannot just simply be told to leave.

 If you are not sure if your program is licensed, funded, or operated by DMH, you should either ask a staff person at the program or contact DMH's central office at 617-626-8000.
 DMH is required to keep records of any programs that it licenses, funds, or operates.

-Eviction Protections for DMH Hearing
+1. Eviction Protections for DMH Hearing

-This notice must also include all the relevant facts relating to the eviction and the sources of those facts.53 For example, the notice might describe certain incidents that happened with you on certain days and list the persons who witnessed those incidents.
+To evict you using the out-of-court hearing process, the residential program must provide you and DMH with a written notice stating the reasons (grounds) for the eviction.
+This notice must also include all the relevant facts relating to the eviction and the sources of those facts.56 For example, the notice might describe certain incidents you were involved in on certain days and list the persons who witnessed those incidents.
 The notice you receive from the provider must also refer to your rights under the law, and tell you that:

 - You have a right to a hearing;